profsmith89/ctps/_sources/chap03.md

 ## Docstrings

-I added one other new line to `replace32.py`, and that is the string on line 4.[^fn8] This is called a *docstring*, and it is simply a string literal that, as [PEP 257](https://www.python.org/dev/peps/pep-0257/) states, "occurs as the first statement in a module, function, class, or method definition."[^fn9] Its purpose is to explain anything important that the function's interface leaves unsaid.
+I added one other new line to `replace32.py`, and that is the string on line 4.[^fn15] This is called a *docstring*, and it is simply a string literal that, as PEP 257[^fn16] states, "occurs as the first statement in a module, function, class, or method definition."[^fn17] Its purpose is to explain anything important that the function's interface leaves unsaid.

 For example, the interface to `my_replace` indicates that we need to call it with three input parameters, but it provides no clues as to what value will be returned from the function's execution.
 A docstring should tell us what's returned.
 We might also use the docstring to say a bit more than the function's name tells us about its purpose.

 Unlike line 4, a docstring does not have to be a single line in length.
 Some people use docstrings as a function's formal specification.
 It outlines the contract between the person who wrote the function and the many people who will use it.
-John Guttag in his book on Python[^fn10] helpfully describes a function specification as having two primary pieces: (1) a description of the *assumptions* that the function makes about, for instance, its input parameters; and (2) the *guarantees* that the function provides if the assumptions are met.
+John Guttag in his book on Python[^fn18] helpfully describes a function specification as having two primary pieces: (1) a description of the *assumptions* that the function makes about, for instance, its input parameters; and (2) the *guarantees* that the function provides if the assumptions are met.

 ```{tip}
 Because the functions I write are described in detail in this book, I often won't include a docstring.
 You should, however, use them in your code writing.
 This is a case of do as I say and not as I do!